 With its Thunderbolt 3 connectivity, the Samsung X5's read/write speeds are an insanely quick 2.8GBps and 2.3GBps – that's incredibly fast!
 And for those that want your files secure at all times, the X5 has an optional password protection, based on AES 256-bit Encryption.
 Coming with a three-year warranty, this is the option for the professional that wants a lot from their hard drive.

-What's the difference between a SSD and a HDD?
+The difference between SSD and HDD

 There are two types of external hard drive: hard disk drives (HDDs, also known as mechanical or traditional hard drives) and solid state drives (SSDs) – such as these Samsung hard drives.
 All SSDs are faster, lighter and less power-hungry than HDD drives, which will be cheaper but also slower.
 HDDs are also good for storing lots of data as they often have a high capacity.